top of page

 Founders & Patriots

-In the 50 years following the settlement at Jamestown, 18 families settled in what is now known as Middlesex County.
+By Mike Lyman - Past Governor, Virginia Society Order of Founders and Patriots of America In the 50 years following the settlement at Jamestown, 18 families settled in what is now known as Middlesex County.
 This plaque on the wall of our historic cemetery lists the Virginia founders and patriots buried in our Christ Church Parish churchyard.
 Sir Henry Chicheley's family coat of arms.
 The most prominent and influential was Sir Henry Chicheley from Rosegill Plantation.
-Christ Church Parish is situated on a parcel that was originally part of that plantation.
-Ther
+Chris

 Barbara Fasig